Karin Pappenheim, psychotherapist and counsellor, Cannon Street, City of London

 If you are feeling anxious, stressed, under pressure, unhappy with your relationships and not sure where your life is going, counselling and therapy can help.
 I am happy to arrange an initial phone conversation to talk about what's troubling you and how counselling might benefit you.

 Session times are available weekday evenings, Monday daytime and Saturday morning.
-Just use the email contact form to find out more and arrange a time to talk.
+Just email me to find out more and arrange a time to talk.

 As an experienced therapist and counsellor, I can help you to learn more about yourself and to think about the possibility of change in your life.

-I provide individual sessions of counselling and therapy, and can see clients at consulting rooms in the city of London, centrally located at the junction of Cannon street and Queen Street, close to Mansion House, St Paul's and Cannon Street tube stations, with many bus and overground connections.
+I provide individual sessions of counselling and therapy, and can see clients at consulting rooms in the centre of London, centrally located for tube, bus and overground.
+Cannon Street, London Bridge and Waterloo stations are within easy reach.
+My therapy room in Queen Street, is close to Mansion House, Bank, St Paul's and Cannon Street tube stations, with many bus and overground connections.

 Everyone is different and whatever your own personal reasons for seeking therapy, I offer a safe and confidential place to talk about and explore your thoughts and feelings.
 To find out more, do email me and arrange a time to talk .